IntelligentImaging/fetal-brain-extraction/README.md

 The datasets presented in this study will be made available upon reasonable request to the corresponding author.
 Please direct any requests for dataset access to "razieh.faghihpirayesh@childrens.harvard.edu" via email.

+## Disclaimer
+This software and any included data were developed for research purposes and are not intended for medical or diagnostic use and have no warranty.
+The authors and distributors do not make any guarantees regarding the accuracy or usefulness of results generated from these tools or their derivatives, and are not liable for any damages resulting from their use.

 ## Acknowledgement
 This research was supported in part by the National Institute of Biomedical Imaging and Bioengineering, the National Institute of Neurological Disorders and Stroke, and Eunice Kennedy Shriver National Institute of Child Health and Human Development of the National Institutes of Health (NIH) under award numbers R01NS106030, R01EB018988, R01EB031849, R01EB032366, and R01HD109395; and in part by the Office of the Director of the NIH under award number S10OD025111.
 This research was also partly supported by NVIDIA Corporation and utilized NVIDIA RTX A6000 and RTX A5000 GPUs.
 The content of this publication is solely the responsibility of the authors and does not necessarily represent the official views of the NIH, NSF, or NVIDIA.

+## Citation
+@article{faghihpirayesh2024fetal,
+  title={Fetal-bet: Brain extraction tool for fetal mri}, author={Faghihpirayesh, Razieh and Karimi, Davood and Erdo{\u{g}}mu{\c{s}}, Deniz and Gholipour, Ali}, journal={IEEE Open Journal of Engineering in Medicine and Biology}, year={2024}, publisher={IEEE}
+}